At Hampshire, students work across, between, and without disciplines—and they combine fields to curate their own original course of study.

 Tests have never been part of Hampshire’s pedagogy, so why would we use a test to determine which students would thrive here?
 Students’ high school academic records, their history of civic engagement, their letters of recommendation from mentors, and their ability to represent themselves through their essays mean much more than a test score can tell us.

 A Hampshire education requires students to persevere, take intellectual and creative risks, and work hard.

 We examine applications for evidence of academic achievement, engagement, and passion for learning as well as for the habits and behaviors that will lead to success at the College.

 If submitted, yes.
 AP, IB, and subject test scores are intended to measure achievement rather than aptitude.
-They are content-specific and thus they often factor into decisions to grant a student advanced standing upon matriculation.
-They can also be an indicator of rigor and a student’s willingness to be challenged outside the norm.
+They are content-specific, and thus they often factor into decisions to grant a student advanced standing upon matriculation.
+They can also help indicate rigor and a student’s willingness to be challenged outside the norm.

 We would strongly encourage that you build a portfolio with examples of your actual work.
 Furthermore, we would put extra weight in your essays, recommendations, and activities.
 Finally, we would strongly encourage an interview as another means of giving the admission committee as complete a picture as possible in order to make an informed decision.